firminm/networking-projects/networking-projects/socket-protocol/README.md

 # Multithreaded Barebones Social Network
-Simple social networking application.

-Utilized the socket interface to send and recieve messages over the internet using TCP/IP.
-Also works on localhost.
+Utilized the socket interface to send and recieve messages over the internet using TCP/IP to implement a simple social networking application.

 ### Functionality: